 Reinforcing steel mesh is a crucial element in concrete construction.

-This in turn translates into savings in time and money in construction projects.
+This in turn translates into savings in both costs and time in construction projects.

 The most common types of reinforcing mesh are:

 - Rectangular Mesh – It has unequal wire spacings to form a rectangular shape.
-It is usually used to reinforce walls and floor slabs where the concrete needs more strength.
+It is usually used to reinforce walls and floor slabs where the concrete requires more strength.

-- Ute Mesh – A special reinforcing steel mesh made in a smaller size of 4m x 2m.
+- Ute-Sized Mesh – A special reinforcing steel mesh made in a smaller size of 4m x 2m.
 It is used in pavements, driveways, small slabs etc. This makes it the first choice of DIY builders and small contractors.

-Though reinforcing steel mesh comes in various sizes, it may not be viable when it comes to large scale construction projects with a specific requirement, or projects with unusually shaped structures.
+Though reinforcing steel mesh comes in various sizes, it may not be the most economical option when it comes to large-scale construction projects with a specific requirement or projects with unusually shaped structures.
 For such situations, builders often prefer to use custom mesh and have their steel prefabricated, cut and bent according to their specifications.

 Once the production is complete, the mesh sheets are transported to the construction site, ready for site preparations.

 The manufacturing of custom mesh allows for the fabrication of any shape and size by your supplier prior to delivery removing the need for on-site construction work.